teuben/teunix/docs/astronomy-on-ubuntu.md

 ## Quick Install

-You can also download my **ubuntu20.list**, which is a long list of all the package we discussed here:
+You can also download my **ubuntu20.list**, which is a long list of all the package we discussed here, and install everything in one long download.
+You could always inspect this file and comment out the one you don't need.

     sudo apt install  $(grep -v ^# ubuntu20.list) -y